A hybrid-Hill estimator enabled by heavy-tailed block maxima: Introduction

 In order to make matters simple and furnish an extreme-value condition that is fit for our purposes, we proceed to the estimation on the basis of Condition B, since the normalisation with $V(m(t-1/2))$ makes it possible for inference to stretch back into the tail region so as to harness intermediate BM values in addition to the extreme.
 This renders a semi-parametric approach at the intersection of BM and POT methodology in a fruitful and impactful way for applications. \textbf{In Section \ref{Sec:HybridHill}}, the hybrid-Hill estimator presented in \eqref{eq:HibHill} is engendered on the empirical counterpart of Condition B. To heap on the evidence that BM and POT approaches are effectively unified, we note that such a development conforms to a wealth of already published work around the asymptotic properties of the original Hill's estimator \citep{Hill1975} and more widely to large sample properties of semi-parametric estimators specialised in (log-)exceedances above a high threshold.

-The speed of convergence in Condition A1, and thus that of \eqref{eq:RVofFm}, is not the same for all parent distributions, but it can be harnessed with the second-order refinement made explicit in the next condition.
+The speed of convergence in Condition A1, and thus that of \eqref{eq:RVofFm}, is not the same for all parent distributions, but it can be made explicit through the second-order refinement in the next condition.
 Condition A2 will prove instrumental to capturing the approximation bias, a deterministic pre-asymptotic bias, that such deviations from the limiting Pareto-tail instil in the H2 estimator.
 Of relevance in this regard is Lemma \ref{Lem:2ndOrdLogShift} in Appendix \ref{App:CondB2}, which demonstrates in particular that the convergence in Condition B can be much slower than that with Condition A1.

 \emph{Condition A2}: Suppose there exists a function $A$ ultimately of constant sign and $\lim_{t\to \infty}A(t)=0$, such that

 for all $x>0$.
 This convergence is necessarily locally uniform.
 Moreover, $|A| \in RV_{\rho}$, $\rho \leq 0$ and since $A$ converges to zero then \eqref{eq:2ndRVofV} is equivalent to